Daylighting (streams): St. George Rainway

 St. George Creek once spawned salmon and trout, and hosted a diverse riparian ecosystem.
 The restoration of this habitat using the rainway proposal would allow for salmon spawning, recreational and educational opportunities, and improve the community's access to nature and transportation alternatives.
 The proposal would pass the following community centres: Great Northern Way Campus, St. Francis Xavier School, Mt.
 Pleasant Elementary, Florence N. Elementary, Kivan Boys and Girls Club, Robson Park Family Centre.

 Detailed landscape designs have been produced, and incorporated into the community plan of Mount Pleasant neighborhood.
-Project leaders from the False Creek watershed Society and Vancouver Society of Storytelling have collaborated with Mount Pleasant Elementary students to create a street mural drawing attention to the belowground stream.
+Project leaders from the False Creek watershed Society and Vancouver Society of Storytelling collaborated with Mount Pleasant Elementary students to create a street mural drawing attention to the belowground stream.
 To date, the mural is the only physical progress on the project.